orionrobots/Raspi_MotorHAT/README.md

 ## MotorHAT

 The MotorHAT - also known as "Full Function Stepper Controller" is a Raspberry Pi hat that seems to be commonly available on the internet.
+The device uses the PCA9685 16 channel servo or I2C to PWM driver chip.

 The hat is a very handy one, with a lot of the functions of the AdaFruit stepper hat: